timofeysie/tyno-lrs/README.md

 Error: Cannot find module '../node_modules/xAPIWrapper/dist/xapiwrapper.min'
 ```

-This second error is becuase now, during testing, the lib is in its compiled location, and we need to do this:
+This second error is because now, during testing, the lib is in its compiled location, and we need to do this:
 ```
 var xAPIWrapper = require('../../node_modules/xAPIWrapper/dist/xapiwrapper.min');
 ```